 - Browser Extensions: Chrome and Firefox

-- Easy tags input: add tags to arrange entries.
-You can quickly select them in the list or add new ones.
+- Tag inputs: adds tags to arrange entries.
+You can quickly select them from the list or add new ones.

-- You can extend KeeWeb functionality with plugins.
-Some of these plugins are translations for other languages, while others add new functionality
+- KeeWeb allows you to extend its functionalities with plugins.
+Some of these plugins are translations for other languages.

-- You can back up to a specific path, and set it to backup periodically, or just whenever the file is changed
+- Allows you to backup to a specific path, and set it to backup periodically, or just whenever the file is changed.

 KeeWeb is an open-source password manager and is free to use.